Last Updated: June 25, 2024

 Criminal Investigations

 In early 2010, Chelsea Manning, a former U.S. Army soldier, disclosed to WikiLeaks nearly 750,000 classified, or unclassified but sensitive, military and diplomatic documents.
 After WikiLeaks released the Manning material, U.S. authorities began investigating WikiLeaks and Assange personally to prosecute them under the Espionage Act of 1917.
 In December 2011, prosecutors in the Chelsea Manning case revealed chat logs between Manning and an interlocutor they claimed to be Assange.
-Manning was charged with 22 severe offenses and imprisoned from 2010-2017 when she had her sentence commuted.
+Manning was charged with 22 severe offenses and imprisoned from 2010 to 2017 when she had her sentence commuted.

 In November 2010, Sweden issued an international arrest warrant for Assange over allegations of sexual assault of two women.
-He breached his bail and took refuge in the Embassy of Ecuador in London in June 2012, where he was granted asylum by Ecuador on the grounds of political persecution, with the presumption that if he was extradited to Sweden, he would soon be extradited to the United States.
+Julian breached his bail and took refuge in the Embassy of Ecuador in London in June 2012, where he was granted asylum by Ecuador on the grounds of political persecution, with the presumption that if he was extradited to Sweden, he would soon be extradited to the United States.
 In 2013, U.S. officials said that it was unlikely that the Justice Department would indict Assange for publishing classified documents because it would also have to prosecute the news organizations and writers who published classified material.
 In 2014, he was being actively investigated.
-Under the Obama Administration, the Department of Justice did not indict Assange because they were unable to find any evidence that his actions differed from those of a journalist, however, after Trump took power, Mike Pompeo and Jeff Sessions stepped up in pursuit of Assange.
+Under the Obama Administration, the Department of Justice did not indict Assange because they were unable to find any evidence that his actions differed from those of a journalist; however, after Trump took power, Mike Pompeo and Jeff Sessions stepped up in pursuit of Julian.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.